ForgeRock/exampleOAuth2Clients/iOS-AppAuth/README.md

 ### Installing and running the application

-0. <a name="full-tls"></a>Enable TLS
+0. <a id="full-tls"></a>Enable TLS

-    The platform instance provides access to the authorization and resource server only over HTTPS.
+    The platform instance provides access to the authorization and the resource servers only over HTTPS.
 Running within Minikube, it uses a self-sign certificate, which by default will not be accepted by iOS.
-The easiest way to make it working on an iOS device (including simulator) is installing the development Certificate Authority (CA) root certificate on the device (per [Apple's Technical Q&A: HTTPS and Test Servers](https://developer.apple.com/library/archive/qa/qa1948/_index.html)).
+The easiest way to make it working on an iOS device (including a simulator) is installing the development Certificate Authority (CA) root certificate on the device.

-    The CA root certificate can be found at https://github.com/ForgeRock/forgeops/blob/master/helm/frconfig/secrets/ca.crt (or locally at `your-forgeops-clone/helm/frconfig/secrets/ca.crt`).
-To install on an iOS device simulator, for example, drag and drop the certificate file on a Settings screen, follow the installation prompt, and enable the certificate in `General` > `About` > `Certificate Trust Settings`.
-Refer to [Installing a CA’s Root Certificate on Your Test Device](https://developer.apple.com/library/archive/qa/qa1948/_index.html) for further details.
+    The CA root certificate can be found at https://github.com/ForgeRock/forgeops/blob/release/6.5.1/helm/frconfig/secrets/ca.crt (or locally at `your-forgeops-clone/helm/frconfig/secrets/ca.crt`).
+In order to install it, follow the [Enabling TLS in development environment](#simple-https) instructions for the simple app.

 0. Register the application as an OAuth 2.0 Client in AM